 One company that’s notably absent from the above list is SolarCity, a company that was acquired by Tesla.
 In a past piece, we looked into how much solar exposure that acquisition gave Tesla.
 Turns out not much, and the division has been generating losses for shareholders so far.

-For the time being, there just doesn’t seem to be any attractive ways to invest in solar.
+For the time being, there aren’t many attractive ways to invest in solar aside from the aforementioned solar ETF.
 Fortunately, there are other renewable energies that have proved more lucrative.

 Investing in Wind Energy

 While solar was getting most of the publicity, wind quietly became the leading clean energy source globally.
 Onshore wind is currently the cheapest energy source thanks to the emergence of larger and more efficient wind turbines.
 Wind electricity generation capacity is growing at a stable lower double-digit rate, and turbine manufacturers keep receiving so many orders that their main issue seems to be backlogged orders.
 That’s why investing in the world’s largest wind turbine manufacturer is a great pure-play opportunity.

 Offshore wind is still significantly more expensive than onshore because of building and maintenance costs, but power generation is more stable with offshore farms, thanks to stronger, more consistent, and more abundant wind.
 This is why offshore installations grew by almost 30% annually over the past few years (albeit from a low base) and the operator of the largest offshore wind farm in the world is in a good position to capitalize on this growth.